TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 > One thing the *IP5306* isn't able to do though is provide energy statistics such as actual battery voltage, or measuring currents.

-### Use Cases
-This chip specializes in outputting `5V/2A/10W` from a single *LiIon/LiPo* rechargeable battery and is typically used in these scenarios:

-* Powering portable devices, i.e. microcontroller projects
-* Designing miniature powerbanks that use a single battery cell and need to output only *5V* (no sophisticated *USB PD*).

 ### Power While Charging

 Devices can be powered continuously even during charging, with a small power gap occuring when charging ends and the internal boost converter is re-enabled, and an optional push button can be used to *manually* turn power on and off.